Create a Job Alert.Simplify your job search. Get emails of the newest jobs posted and be the first to apply.

 1.Create a resume.
 Creating a resume is particularly difficult when you're just out of school and have little to no "real world" work experience; however, you may have more experience than you realize.
 In addition to internships, consider any volunteer work you've done or leadership positions you held as part of a campus organization.
 Try these tips for creating your first resume or get hands-on help building your resume with CareerBuilder's free resume-building tool.

 2.Build your professional network.
 There's some truth to the cliché, "It's not what you know, it's who you know."
 After all, referrals are one of the top ways in which people find jobs, which is why building your professional network is both necessary and rewarding.
-While the idea of networking may sound forced and painful, it doesn't have to be.
-Try out some of these unconventional ways to build your professional network and remember these networking tips for young professionals.
+While the idea of networking may sound forced and painful, it doesn't have to be. remember these networking tips for young professionals.
 Informational interviews are also a great way to make new connections and get inside information about the job of field in which you're interested.

 3.Check the job boards.
 One of the fastest ways to learn about available jobs is by conducting a search on online job board like CareerBuilder.com.
 Not only can you search for jobs by job title, skills or company and location, but you can also upload your resume so that employers and recruiters who are searching the site for candidates can easily find you.
 Once you start applying, make sure you avoid these common job application mistakes.